midas-network/COVID-19/how_to_contribute.md

-# Contributing to the MIDAS 2019 Wuhan coronavirus repo
+# Contributing to the MIDAS 2019 nCoV repo

 ## GitHub
 ### Create GitHub account & fork midasnetwork/Wuhan-Cov
 1. Create a GitHub account and log in through: https://github.com
 2. Go to CDC Zika Repo: https://github.com/midasnetwork/Wuhan-Cov
 3. On the upper right corner, click on **Fork**.
-   **You have now forked the MIDAS 2019 Wuhan coronavirus repo into your github account.**
+   **You have now forked the MIDAS 2019 nCoV repo into your github account.**

   ***